dejse/sqlstrings/README.md

 ## Overview

 Writing SQL code in R files is tedious for longer queries and statements and comes with certain disadvantages, such as losing syntax highlighting and autocomplete.
 With the help of `sqlstrings`, we can bulk read SQL code from a folder or a file and load it into an R list.
-The elements of the list are populated with the individual sql statements and queries.
+The elements of the list are populated with the individual SQL statements and queries.
 Before that, the SQL code must be annotated with a special name comment.

 ## Installation